mcr/composite-attesters/draft-richardson-rats-composite-attesters.md

 Component Target Environment:
 : This term is new, and refers to an environment for which Evidence is collected.

+Local Verifier:
+: When an Attesting Environment *appraises* Evidence from another Attesting Environment, then it operates as a Local Verifier.
+Mere examination of the signature on the Evidence (perhaps using a local credential) is not appaisal.

 Verifier le petit:
 : (Or, `Le Petit Verificateur`).
 This is the Verifier that examines the Component Evidence.
 This may treat the Lead Attester as a component.